French Class Near Me

 Ils vont signer le contrat (They are going to sign the contract)

 Futur proche expresses imminence and strong intention.
 Unlike futur simple, it presents the future as close and almost certain from the present viewpoint.
-In spoken French, futur proche often replaces futur simple for planned actions.
+Learn more about French Futur Proche

 Indicatif Vs Subjonctif: The Clean Rule That Stops Mistakes